lordnull/dice.js/README.md

 are `[` and `]`.

-If the scope contains values that are not integers, like 1.5, You can use one of the built-in rounding funtions.
+If the scope contains values that are not integers, like 1.5, You can use one of the built-in rounding functions.
 Preface the variable box with `f` for round down (floor), `c` for round up (ceiling), or `r` for round to nearest.

     1d20 + f[Half Level]